 2. Get ready for your close-up

-Depending on the size of the craft fair, boost your visibility by hanging some flyers at the entrance or on nearby bulletin boards.
-Include key details about your products or services that will encourage customers to visit your stand, along with your booth number or location.
+Depending on the size of the event, boost your visibility by hanging some flyers at the entrance or on nearby bulletin boards.
+Include your booth number and location, as well as key details about your products or services that will encourage customers to stop by.

 3. Make a lasting impression

-Make your brand memorable when customers leave with a thoughtful packaging experience.
-Start by packaging your products in branded packaging – it can be as simple as adding a sticker or label to a jar, box or bag.
+Make your brand memorable (even when the event’s over) with a thoughtful packaging experience.
+Start by adding your brand to your packaging – it can be as simple as sticking a label or sticker to a jar, box or bag.
 And when you’re wrapping up an order, pack it in a branded bag and drop in one of your business cards.
-In addition to looking more professional and credible, branding your merchandise will keep you top-of-mind long after the event’s over.
-Just think…every time your customer reaches for their purchase, they’ll get a glimpse of your logo.
+In addition to looking more professional and credible, branding your merchandise will keep you top-of-mind long after your customers have returned home.